Home / Resources / Therapy Medical Physics Residency

 Application process

 We accept both MS and PhD applications through the AAPM Medical Physics Residency Application Program (MP-RAP).
-Applicants must have completed a CAMPEP-Accredited Medical Physics Graduate or Certificate Program.
+Applicants must have completed a CAMPEP-accredited Medical Physics Graduate or Certificate Program.
 A grade of “B” or higher must have been awarded in the following courses (or their equivalent): Radiological Physics and Dosimetry, Radiation Protection and Safety, Fundamentals of Imaging in Medicine, Radiobiology, Anatomy and Physiology, and Radiation Therapy Physics.